 It's also good to steer clear of words like could, may and might that bring about uncertainty into your writing.
 Better refine your thesis to include more assertive verbs such as will, do, and shall.

-Now that you know what is a thesis statement usually consists of one or two sentences, it sets the direction for the whole essay.
-A thesis is a condensed version of the subject, precise opinion, and the blueprint of reasons tied together.
-Such a compact format makes it easier to keep in mind while doing the research, evaluating sources, and eventually creating your first essay draft.
+Now that you know what is a thesis statement, it should be clear that it sets the direction for the whole essay.
+A thesis is a condensed version of the subject, precise opinion, and the blueprint of reasons.
+Such a compact format makes it easier to keep in mind while researching, evaluating sources, and eventually creating your first essay draft.
 The tentative thesis also helps to spot relevant statistics, examples, or other evidence that can be used to support your claims.

-If you have any doubts about how to write a thesis statement, you can always buy thesis with a perfect thesis statement example from professional content creators who have 10+ years of experience in custom essay writing.
+If you have any doubts about how to write a thesis statement, you can always buy thesis with a perfect thesis statement example from professional content creators with 10+ years of experience in custom essay writing.
 Our experts would be glad to be partners in your academic success!